YazheneS/priority-based-network-trafficing/PROJECT_HANDOFF_REPORT.md

   prioritization system both off and on, and records throughput/jitter/loss for each.
 This produces `results/table1_summary.csv` — this file *is* Table I for the report.
--  While Monica's experiment runs, review the saved queue/flow snapshots it produces (`results/ovs_snapshots/`) and confirm they match what you'd expect given the queue configuration from Phase 1.
+-  While experiment runs, review the saved queue/flow snapshots it produces (`results/ovs_snapshots/`) and confirm they match what you'd expect given the queue configuration from Phase 1.
   Flag anything that looks inconsistent.